Learn how to revise and prepare for exams and tests.

 - Acrostics are also helpful for recalling certain facts or information.
 For example, try this one for the first nine elements of the periodic table: Harry He Likes Beer Bottled Cold, Not Over Frothy.

-- Practise past exams questions to test your understanding and identify any gaps in your knowledge.
+- Practise past exam questions to test your understanding and identify any gaps in your knowledge.

 - Time yourself to make sure you can answer questions within the set period.